 - Kyoto Adaptation Fund – Provides financial assistance to those developing countries that are vulnerable to the adverse effects of climate change

-The 2007 Bali Road Map was a two year negotiation aimed at developing a post-Kyoto Agreement following the end of the first commitment period. the road map calls for the mitigation aiming at a maximum of two degrees Celsius from pre-industrial times. developing countries had not been willing to accept mitigation targets that would curb their economic development, however.
-Bali marked the first time that developing countries agreed to discuss measurable, verifiable and reportable actions to mitigate climate change.
+The 2007 Bali Road Map was a two-year negotiation to develop a post-Kyoto Agreement following the end of the first commitment period.
+The road map calls for the mitigation aiming at a maximum of two degrees Celsius from pre-industrial times.
+Developing countries had not been willing to accept mitigation targets that would curb their economic development, however.
+Bali marked the first time developing countries agreed to discuss measurable, verifiable, and reportable actions to mitigate climate change.

 Post-Kyoto Legal Framework

-There was a two track approach used for negotiation of a post-Kyoto agreement:
+There was a two-track approach used for the negotiation of a post-Kyoto agreement:

-- Establishment of an Ad Hoc Working Group on Further Commitments for Annex 1 Countries (AWG-KP) to focus on amending Annex B of the Kyoto Protocol and the introduction of increased emissions reduction standards for Annex 1 parties.
+- Establishment of an Ad Hoc Working Group on Further Commitments for Annex 1 Countries (AWG-KP) to focus on amending Annex B of the Kyoto Protocol and introducing increased emissions reduction standards for Annex 1 parties.

-- Establishment of an Ad Hoc Working Group on Long-Term Cooperative Action Under the Convention (AWG-LCA) – includes both developed and developing countries.
-Agreement negotiated under this process is aimed at providing a basis for long term interstate cooperation on climate change issues – including mitigation, adaptation, technology transfer and technology building.
+- An Ad Hoc Working Group on Long-Term Cooperative Action Under the Convention (AWG-LCA) – includes both developed and developing countries.
+The agreement negotiated under this process aims to provide a basis for long-term interstate cooperation on climate change issues – including mitigation, adaptation, technology transfer, and technology building.
 Developing countries under this process will participate in mitigation commitments or actions as agreed under Bali

 The 2009 Copenhagen Accord is extremely controversial and has limited legal effect.
-It combined the work of the AWG-KP and the AWG-LCA to set a precedent for merging the two AWGs.
-The Copenhagen Accord sets non binding bottom up targets in the form of national pledges submitted by each government to the UNFCCC secretariat.
-The Accord reinforced the commitment of Annex 1 countries to provide adequate, predictable and sustainable financial resources, technology and capacity building to support non Annex 1 parties.
+It combined AWG-KP and the AWG-LCA to set a precedent for merging the two AWGs.
+The Copenhagen Accord sets nonbinding bottom-up targets in the form of national pledges submitted by each government to the UNFCCC secretariat.
+The Accord reinforced the commitment of Annex 1 countries to provide adequate, predictable, and sustainable financial resources, technology, and capacity building to support non Annex 1 parties.
 Annex 1 parties commit to providing $30 Billion over 2010-12 to support mitigation and adaptation activities in developing countries.
 Annex 1 parties further committed to $100 billion by 2020.
 The Accord also established a Technology Mechanism to accelerate technology development and transfer.

 The Copenhagen Accord took special note of the role of deforestation in climate change.
 Copenhagen reinforced the role of the United Nations Collaborative Program on Reducing Emissions from Deforestation and Forest Degradation in Developing Countries (UN-REDD)

-The Copenhagen Accord is considered controversial because it contains no enforcement mechanism and was not adopted as a legally binding agreement. the Accord calls for developing countries to take mitigation action, but does not set any targets.
-The details of how the funding commitments were going to be made by the Annex 1 countries were not established.
-The legal status of the Accord is an “opt-in” agreement and has little enforcability.
+The Copenhagen Accord is considered controversial because it contained no enforcement mechanism and was not adopted as a legally binding agreement.
+The Accord calls for developing countries to take mitigation action but does not set any targets.
+The Accord did not establish how the funding commitments were going to be made by the Annex 1 countries.
+The legal status of the Accord is an “opt-in” agreement and has little enforceability.